Jungle Attack Community Relations Event

 WHITE BEACH, Japan (Feb.
-17, 2023) Japan Maritime Self-Defense Force Sub-Area Activity Okinawa and Commander, Fleet Activities Okinawa personnel listen to a brief given by Heshikiya District Chief, Mitsuo Nishishinya, in preparation to clear foliage around sacred sites on White Beach Naval Facility as part of “Jungle Attack,” Feb.
+17, 2023) Japan Maritime Self-Defense Force Sub-Area Activity Okinawa and Commander, Fleet Activities Okinawa personnel clear foliage around sacred sites on White Beach Naval Facility as part of “Jungle Attack,” Feb.
 17, 2023.
 The “Jungle Attack” community service project is regularly conducted by U.S. Navy and Japanese volunteers to maintain accessibility to old family tombs and sacred sites on White Beach.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Jessica Ann Hattell)

 |Date Taken: